-This section provides a brief summary of certain actions taken or under consideration regarding the regulation and control of greenhouse gases ("GHGs") that have the potential to impact the Project.
+This section provides a brief summary of certain actions taken or under consideration regarding the regulation and control of greenhouse gases ("GHGs") that have the potential to impact certain AMP-owned assets.

-Limitations on emissions of GHGs, including CO2, create significant exposure for electric fossil-fuelfired generation facilities.
-The United States Environmental Protection Agency ("EPA") issued final rules regulating CO2 emissions from various classes of electric generating units ("EGUs") in October 2015.
+Limitations on emissions of GHGs, including CO_2 , create significant exposure for electric fossilfuel-fired generation facilities.
+The United States Environmental Protection Agency ("EPA") issued final rules regulating CO_2 emissions from various classes of electric generating units ("EGUs") in October 2015.
 The rules for existing generation, known as the Clean Power Plan (the "CPP"), would not directly regulate GHG emissions by specific EGUs, but instead would impose state-by-state caps on aggregate GHG emissions, allowing respective states to develop their own method to comply with their emissions cap.

 EPA issued its final rules for the CPP on October 23, 2015.
-These rules were aimed at reducing CO_2 emissions from existing power plants under the Clean Air Act ("CAA") Section 111(d).
-The CPP would reduce emissions by 32 percent from 2005 levels by 2030.
-Under the rule, states were required to design and implement compliance plans that could include increases in efficiency and clean energy.
+These rules were designed to reduce CO_2 emissions from existing power plants under the Clean Air Act ("CAA") Section 111(d) by 32 percent from 2005 levels by 2030.
 In addition to recognizing hydropower as a renewable, the final rule allowed for new hydropower projects and incremental uprates to existing facilities to be eligible to create Emission Rate Credits under rate-based compliance scenarios.